Derandomized Parallel Repetition via Structured PCPs: Derandomized Parallel Repetition of Constraint Graphs with Linear Structure

-The edges of $G'$ are constructed so as to simulate a test on $\Pi$ that is referred to as the {}``E-test'' and acts roughly as follows (see Figure~\ref{fig:E-test} for the actual test): Choose a random subspace $\EF$ of edges and a random subspace $A$ of endpoints of $\EF$, and accept if and only if the labeling of the endpoints of the edges in $\EF$ by $\Pi\left(\EF\right)$ satisfies the edges and is consistent with the labeling of the vertices of $A$ by $\Pi\left(A\right)$.
+The edges of $G'$ are constructed so as to simulate a test on $\Pi$ to which we refer as the ``E-test'', and acts roughly as follows (see Figure~\ref{fig:E-test} for the actual test): Choose a random subspace $\EF$ of edges and a random subspace $A$ of endpoints of $\EF$, and accept if and only if the labeling of the endpoints of the edges in $\EF$ by $\Pi\left(\EF\right)$ satisfies the edges and is consistent with the labeling of the vertices of $A$ by $\Pi\left(A\right)$.

-The intuition that underlies the soundness analysis of $G'$ is the following: The E-test performs some form of a {}``direct product test'' on $\Pi$, and therefore if $\Pi\left(\EF\right)$ is consistent with $\Pi\left(A\right)$, the labeling $\Pi\left(\EF\right)$ should be roughly consistent with some assignment $\pi$ to $G$.
+The intuition that underlies the soundness analysis of $G'$ is the following: The E-test performs some form of a ``derandomized direct product test'' on $\Pi$ - if we compare it to the $P$-test (Figure~\ref{fig:P-test}), then the pair $\left(A,F\right)$ here is analogous to the pair $\left(A,B\right)$ there.
+Therefore, if $\Pi\left(\EF\right)$ is consistent with~$\Pi\left(A\right)$, the labeling~$\Pi\left(\EF\right)$ should be roughly consistent with some assignment $\pi$ to $G$.
 Therefore, by checking that the labeling $\Pi\left(F\right)$ satisfies the edges in $F$, the E-test checks that $\pi$ satisfies many edges of $\pi$ in parallel.
-In this sense, the E-test can be thought as a form of {}``derandomized parallel repetition''.
+In this sense, the E-test can be thought as a form of ``derandomized parallel repetition''.